PH-F/idserver-sdk/README.md

 Basically, the `Manager` class does not have much logic in it, but it uses two traits that are very important during the process:

 - `TokenSupport`: a set of methods responsible for managing the JWT token in the app's session.
 Every time a user is logged in the IDServer it returns a JWT (token) that we store in the current app's session, allowing us to reuse the same token for next calls.
 - `CallableResource`: basically two magic methods `__get()` and `__call()`.
 Let's say we call `ids()->users`.
-We're reaching the `__get()` magic method, to a `src/Resources/User.php` instance is returned.
-Then you can call any other resource method after that.
+We're reaching the `__get()` magic method, which will return a `src/Resources/User.php` instance.
+You can call any method of this resource after that, like: `ids()->users->create([...])`.

 ### The Resources Classes

-Resources are classes that maps the principal endpoints the IDServer has, for each resource.
+Resources are classes that map the principal endpoints the IDServer has, for each resource.
 For example, for the `/users/1` call in the API we have the `User` resource with a `get()` method.

-Every action in a specific resource, let's say the user with ID equal 1, you can use the resource call as a method instead of a property, sending as parameter the user ID:
+For every action in a specific resource ()let's say the user with ID equal 1) you can use the resource call as a method instead of a property.
+Like in the following example where we are sending the user ID as parameter:

 ```php
 $user = ids()->users(1)->get();
 ```

-Otherwise if the call does not need a specific resource, just call the method you want:
+Otherwise if the call does not need a specific resource, just call the method you want like:

 ```php
 $result = ids()->users->login('foo@example.com', 'secret');